software-engineering-at-home/content/channel/001-Topic-Overview-for-2021.md

 ???

 If you've not already, check out the channel introduction for a brief hello from me.
 You've finished the topic overview for 2021, so you're probably ready to dig into a specialism that interests you.
-I'll be trying to make content for each specialism in order - so follow the Software Engineering at Home channel on YouTube, follow @SoftwareAtHome on Twitter, and you can also support the channel by subscribing on our Patreon for early access to content - and ask questions to get answers.
+I'll be trying to make content for each specialism in order - so follow the Software Engineering at Home channel on YouTube, follow @SoftwareAtHome on Twitter, and you can also support the channel by subscribing on our Patreon for early access to content - where you can ask questions to get answers.

 Finally, please let me know in the comments which topics you're most interested in - and that will help me prioritise content.

-Keep an open mind, and be kind to each other.
+I hope you keep an open mind, and be kind to each other.